Zakaria-097/go-tictactoe/README.md

 ### Start the game

-To start the game, simply ...
+To start the game, simply with;

 -   `make run`